-A two hour and 40 minute HSC external examination, including listening, reading and writing skills.
+HSC examination - a two hour and 40 minute written examination, including listening, reading and writing skills.
 A five minute oral examination.

 The study of Japanese provides students with opportunities for continued learning and for future employment and experience, both domestically and internationally, in areas such as public relations, commerce, hospitality, education, marketing, international relations, media and tourism.